-These days, horror movies come with loads of clichés elements, and The Ritual is nothing different, but what works for the film is its great caste, elements of suspense till the climax and the director’s ability to execute a very standard storyline with enough substance to keep you engaged.
+These days, horror movies come with loads of clichés, and The Ritual is no different.
+But what works for the film is its great cast, elements of suspense till the climax, and the director’s ability to execute a very average storyline with enough substance to keep us engaged.

 The Ritual is not all about an adventurous trip that went wrong, but also about their relationship with each other.
-The film also focuses on the emotions of the guilt of the lead character Luke, who saw his friend killed by the robbers but could not do enough to save his friend’s life.
+The film also focuses on the emotions, the guilt of the lead character Luke, who saw his friend killed by the robbers but could not do enough to save him.

 Watch the Movie Trailer – The Ritual

-As they venture into the hiking trip in the unknown territory through the Scandinavian wilderness, the group encounters their first hurdle when one of them twisted his ankle that made them to leave the safe trail and cut off through the woods.
-From this point onwards the movie becomes thrilling as they soon start seeing dead animals, strange marks on the trees, and hearing weird noises.
+As they venture into the unknown territory through the Scandinavian wilderness, the group encounters their first snag when one of them twisted his ankle that made them leave the safe trail and cut off through the woods.
+From this point onwards, the movie becomes thrilling as they soon start seeing dead animals, strange marks on the trees, and hearing weird noises.

-As some of them start blaming each other for what they have drawn into, they soon realised there is a beast in the forest that is after them.
-As they battle to hide and survive, they started spotting the signs of humans in the forest – also realised the fact that they have their sinister motives with rituals and sacrifices.
+As some of them start blaming each other for what they have drawn into, they soon realized there is a beast in the forest that is after them.
+As they battle to hide and survive, they started spotting the signs of humans in the forest – also realized the fact that they have their sinister motives with rituals and sacrifices.

-Well, one of the thing The Ritual scores really well is the horror element, where there is no jump scares – rather the use of atmosphere or settings while hiding the monster from full view.
-In addition, the story is written as such to present the imaginary monster as some ancient demon god.
+Well, one of the things The Ritual scores really well is the horror element, where there is no jump scares – rather the use of atmosphere or settings, while hiding the monster from full view.
+Besides, the story is written as such to present the imaginary monster as some ancient demon god.
 The design of the creature, when it finally reveals itself, will not disappoint you.